 You should have your roof inspected every three to five years, but you should conduct informal inspections yourself after any severe weather.
 If you have ever tried to articulate a specific home improvement problem to a professional, you know how much having the right vocabulary helps.
 Here are 15 roofing terms that will make it easier to communicate with your trusted roofing professional the next time your home needs an inspection.

 Your roof’s truss is the underlying framing system which gives it its shape.
 Truss systems come in a variety of shapes, according to the desired shape and effect of the roof.
 Your truss will not be visible after construction.

 Underlayment creates a barrier between your roof’s deck and shingles.
 Underlayment material waterproofs and weatherizes your roof.
-High-quality underlayment sheds moisture, which prevents mold and water damage.
-Contractors use synthetic weatherproofing materials such as fiberglass for underlayment.
+High-quality underlayment sheds moisture, which prevents mould and water damage.
+Contractors use synthetic weatherproofing materials such as fibreglass for underlayment.

-Roof shingles are the top later of your roof’s defense against the elements.
+Roof shingles are the top layer of your roof’s defense against the elements.
 Your choice of shingles should take both function and aesthetics into consideration.
 Common types of shingles include:

 Flashing refers to thin pieces of waterproof material used to create a weather barrier.
 Flashing closes the gap between two intersecting parts of your roof, usually planes at two different angles or the roof and chimney, to prevent leaks.
 Contractors use strong metals such as aluminum, copper, or steel for most flashing.

 A roofing curb is a kind of flashing, which elevates and supports external structures.
 Some of these structures include:

 Your roof may have an exhaust vent which runs along the peak, known as a ridge vent.
 Ridge vents create ventilation through the attic space.
 Most ridge vents include an external baffle, which deflects prevents rainwater and snow from leaking into the attic.